-During the pandemic, the Rotary Club developed a plan to help those at risk of losing their shelter and possessions before it actually happens.
-After thoroughly vetting the local nonprofits who provide emergency rental assistance, the board has approved our first grant of $2500 to Volunteers of America (VOA) to help Susan, the widow of a veteran who recently passed away, and her 19 year-old son.
+During the pandemic, our Rotary Club developed a plan to help those at risk of losing their shelter and possessions before it actually happens.
+After thoroughly vetting the local nonprofits who provide emergency rental assistance, our board approved our first grant of $2500 to Volunteers of America (VOA) to help Susan, the widow of a veteran who recently passed away, and her 19 year-old son.

 Virtual Meetings & Community Work